figma/rest-api-spec/README.md

 ### OpenAPI Spec file

 The OpenAPI specification is available as a YAML and JSON file in the `openapi/` directory.

 To use the JSON specification in Node.js or TypeScript apps, install the package:

 ```sh
 npm install @figma/rest-api-spec
 ```

+#### In ES Modules

 In EcmaScript modules, import the JSON file via `createRequire` as shown, as directly importing JSON files in Node is still considered experimental: